TESS observations of the WASP-121 b phase curve: Methods

-\paragraph{Ellipsoidal variation} Ellipsoidal variation is a measure of how the tidal gravitational field of the companion compares to the surface gravity of the host star.
+Ellipsoidal variation is a measure of how the tidal gravitational field of the companion compares to the surface gravity of the host star.
 Its fractional amplitude can be expressed to leading order as \citep{Morris1985, MorrisNaftilan1993}

-where $\alpha_{ell}$ is a constant that depends on the linear limb darkening and gravity darkening coefficients, $M_b$ and $M_*$ are the mass of the planet and the star, $i$ is the orbital inclination, $R_s$ is the radius of the star and $a$ is the semi-major axis.
+where $\alpha_{\rm e}$ is a constant that depends on the linear limb darkening and gravity darkening coefficients, $M_{\rm p}$ and $M_\star$ are the mass of the planet and the star, $i$ is the orbital inclination, $R_\star$ is the radius of the star and $a$ is the semi-major axis.

-We use the limb darkening and gravity darkening coefficients in \citep{Claret2017} to predict the ellipsoidal variation amplitude of the WASP-121 system as $\sim 20$ ppm.
-Given the relatively small, but potentially significant expected amplitude of this ellipsoidal variation, we include tidal distortion of the star and the planet according to the Roche potential in our physical phase curve model.
+We used the limb darkening and gravity darkening coefficients in \citet{Claret2017} to predict the ellipsoidal variation amplitude of the WASP-121 system as $\sim$20 ppm, which justified the inclusion of ellipsoidal variations into our light curve model.
+Although strong ellipsoidal variations can manifest higher order terms (i.e., harmonics), we only included the first order (i.e., fundamental) term into the model and neglected higher order terms.